 The Organization occupies 8,561 square feet of donated space for offices and an art gallery located at Lehman College, Bronx, New York.
-The estimated market value rental of the office and gallery space is \$299,635 including the Organization's share of electric, water, heat, cleaning and maintenance.
-This fair market value was based upon a space survey prepared in 2019 by the Real Property Manager at City University of New York Department of Space Planning and Capital Budget and is based on \$35 per square foot.
-The fair market value of this space is reflected in the accompanying financial statements as an in kind contribution and occupancy expense.
+The estimated market value rental of the office and gallery space is \$325,318 including the Organization's share of electric, water, heat, cleaning and maintenance.
+This fair market value was based upon a space survey prepared in 2021 by the Real Property Manager at City University of New York Department of Space Planning and Capital Budget and is based on \$38 per square foot.
+The fair market value of this space is reflected in the accompanying financial statements as an in-kind contribution and occupancy expense.

-As of May 1, 2016, the Organization has an agreement with the College to provide payroll and fringe benefits for the Art Director.
-During the fiscal year ended June 30, 2019, the total value of services provided of \$180,990 is recognized as an in kind contribution and salary expense by the Organization.
+The Organization has an agreement with the College to provide payroll and fringe benefits for the Art Director.
+During the fiscal year ended June 30, 2021, the total value of services provided of \$184,448 is recognized as an in-kind contribution and salary expense by the Organization.